Universe-sudojam/voila-gridstack/README.md

 ## Installation

-`voila-gridstack` can be installed with the mamba package manager
+`unofficial-voila-gridstack` can be installed with the mamba package manager

 ```
-mamba install -c conda-forge voila-gridstack
+mamba install -c conda-forge unofficial-voila-gridstack
 ```

 or from PyPI

 ```
-pip install voila-gridstack
+pip install unofficial-voila-gridstack
 ```

 ## Format